-POLICIES ON AWARDING TRANSFER CREDIT AND EVALUATING ACADEMIC RECORDS associate degree.
+POLICIES ON AWARDING TRANSFER CREDIT AND EVALUATING ACADEMIC RECORDS

+Courses with grades of "C" and above will be accepted for transfer only from institutions that are accredited by a regional accrediting agency recognized by the Council for Higher Education Accreditation (CHEA) and that offer at least an associate degree.
 Credit will not be accepted from institutions that are candidates for accreditation or from members of the ACICS (Accrediting Council for Independent Colleges and Schools).
 Courses with the grade of "C-" or lower are not transferable; remedial or subcollegiate courses and/or units are not transferable.